 Besides the recognition rate, we want to explore two phenomena; one is puff noise, which usually appears at the beginning of singing when singer put too much air into the microphone, or the other noise happened to get into the microphone, and the other is unstable tempo, which is also very common especially for amateurs.
 Two examples are provided and observed.
 The first example is a query singing with puff noise at the beginning.
-As shown in Figure 6, the (lower) blue line is the singing pitch curve and the (upper) green line is the corresponding midi pitch curve.
+As shown in Figure 5, the (lower) blue line is the singing pitch curve and the (upper) green line is the corresponding midi pitch curve.
 It is easy to see the puff noise at the beginning of the blue singing pitch curve.
-After applying our segment-based methods, the singing and midi pitch curves after segment-based scaling are shown in Figure 7.
-For comparison, the singing and midi pitch curves after applying traditional LS are also shown in Figure 8.
+After applying our segment-based methods, the singing and midi pitch curves after segment-based scaling are shown in Figure 6.
+For comparison, the singing and midi pitch curves after applying traditional LS are also shown in Figure 7.
 Since our methods are segment-based, they are allowed to jump to the most matching segment boundary and exclude the noisy segment.
 Therefore, puff noise has less impact on the recognition results of our methods than traditional LS.
 For this example, the correct midi ranks 1, 1, 1, and 1 in experimental results by using our methods A, B, C, and D respectively.
 It ranks 154 and 139 by using traditional LS and DTW.
+Another example is a query singing with

-Another example is a query singing with inconsistent tempo.
-As shown in Figure 9, the blue line is the singing pitch curve and the green (stepwise) line is the corresponding midi pitch curve.
-The singing and midi pitch curves after applying traditional LS are shown in Figure 10.
-If we align the two curves at the position indicated by (middle) black arrow, we can see the inconsistent tempo
+Another example is a query sniging with inconsistent tempo.
+As shown in Figure 8, the blue line is the singing pitch curve and the green (stepwise) line is the corresponding midi pitch curve.
+The singing and midi pitch curves after applying traditional LS are shown in Figure 9.
+If we align the two curves at the position indicated by (middle) black arrow, we can see the inconsistent tempo causes shift at the position indicated by (left and right) red arrows.
+The singing and midi pitch curves after segment-based scaling by applying our segment-based methods are shown in Figure 10.
+The

-Fig. 6.
+Fig. 5.
 A singing example with puff noise at the beginning.
 The (lower) blue line is the singing pitch curve and the (upper) green line is the corresponding midi pitch curve.

-Fig. 7.
+Fig. 6.
 The singing and midi pitch curves after segment-based scaling.
 The blue line is the scaled singing pitch curve and the green (stepwise) line is the corresponding midi pitch curve.

-Fig. 8.
+Fig. 7.
 The singing and midi pitch curves after applying traditional LS.
 The blue line is the scaled singing pitch curve and the red (stepwise) line is the corresponding midi pitch curve.

-causes shift at the position indicated by (left and right) red arrows.
-The singing and midi pitch curves after segment-based scaling by applying our segment-based methods are shown in Figure 11.
-The two pitch curves fits better than using traditional LS.
+two pitch curves fits better than using traditional LS.
 For this example, the correct midi ranks 1, 1, 1, and 1 in experimental results by using our methods A, B, C, and D respectively.
 It ranks 86 and 1 by using LS and DTW.
-It also ranks 1 in DTW because DTW is designed for inconsistent tempo. but its computational complexity is high.
+It also ranks 1 in DTW because DTW is designed for inconsistent tempo, but its computational complexity is high.